 Need help to find a volunteering opportunity?

 You can sign up for a 1:1 careers interview, workshop or event to explore volunteering opportunities.
 As a current student, log into your My Career Account (using your Newman Username and Password) at: https://mycareer.newman.ac.uk/home.html.
 You will also find a list of volunteering opportunities on the Newman Careers Jobs Board.
 Visit the My Career portal and click on opportunities.
 You can also sign up to receive email alerts.
+There are also lots of ideas featured in the careers weekly email on a Friday so look out for those.

 Other useful websites include: